cciw-uk/data-protection/Decisions and actions document.rst

   information, that needs to be handled carefully.
 Please observe these points from the CCiW trustees:

-  * This spreadsheet must be stored on your device only as long as needed, and must be deleted within 1 month of the end of camp at the latest.
+  * This spreadsheet must be stored on your computer/device only as long as needed, and must be deleted within 1 month of the end of camp at the latest.

   * This information must not be emailed or passed on to other officers.
-Talk to the webmaster if you think you have a need to do this.
+Contact the webmaster if you think you have a need to do this.

   * We recommend that the medical information sheets are printed out and at least 20 complete copies are taken on camp.
 You need enough copies so that